FAQs Electoral Registration

 Anonymous registrations must be renewed every year; we will send you a renewal form shortly before your renewal is due.

+The Electoral Register is only viewable in person, and previous years are not able for inspection.
 We do not publish the Electoral Register on the Internet.

 Your local council and the British Library hold copies that anyone may look at under supervision.

 A copy is also held by the EC, the Boundary Commissions (which set constituency boundaries for most elections) and the Office for National Statistics.

 The council can use the register for duties relating to security, enforcing the law and preventing crime.

 The register is used when calling people for jury service.

 Credit reference agencies can buy the register to ensure credit applicants are registered to vote on the electoral roll.

 They help other organisations to check the names and addresses of people applying for credit.
 They also use it to carry out identity checks when trying to prevent and detect money laundering.